Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 FAILED - kp.Error: correlation_id='643a49af-a3cc-4eba-b23b-368bbc33115d', msg='Not Found: Key could not be retrieved: Please see `reasons` for more details (KEY_NOT_FOUND_ERR)', reasons='[KEY_NOT_FOUND_ERR: key does not exist - FOR_MORE_INFO_REFER: https://cloud.ibm.com/apidocs/key-protect]'

-This means the CRN for the key does not exist.
-Review the input .csv file and ensure the HPCS keys to migrate exist and the Key Protect Dedicated keys to migrate to exist.
+The CRN for the key does not exist.
+Review the input .csv file and ensure that both the HPCS keys to migrate and the Key Protect Dedicated target keys exist.

-Instance does not exist or user is unauthorized
+Instance does not exist or the user is unauthorized

 Error message: